The Profs Tuition FAQs:

 See The Profs’ Terms and Conditions for more information on our plagiarism policies

 Most of our tutors live and work in central London, and that is where the vast majority of our tuition takes place.
 Usually our students travel into town for sessions, and we always recommend that student and tutor work together to find somewhere which works for both of them.
+Online tutors can work with students from anywhere

 The timing of sessions is always different, and depends on your own availability and the tutor’s schedule.
 Let us know any preferences or restrictions on your time, and we will do our best to accommodate.
 Tutors work evenings and weekends too.